-An advertisement published by the state health department on World No Tobacco Day yesterday, which shows the hood of a ready-to-strike cobra atop a cigarette, is being called insensitive and anti-wildlife by animal lovers
+An ad published by state health department on World No Tobacco Day yesterday, which shows hood of a ready-to-strike cobra atop a cigarette, is being called insensitive and anti-wildlife by animal lovers

 The state government’s plan of spreading awareness about tobacco killing people backfired yesterday, with members of several wildlife NGOs accusing it of spreading venom against snakes.
 In an apparent bid to make the advertisement which was published in several newspapers on World No Tobacco Day scary, the state health department used a visual of the hood of a ready-to-strike cobra atop a cigarette.

 The advertisement that was published by the state health department yesterday

 The advertisement drew a lot of flak from conservationists on social networking sites, who argued that while they have been trying to rescue snakes and trying to create awareness that they should not be killed, the health department is perpetuating the image of a cobra as a killer.
 Conservationists told mid-day that they felt that the advertisement was not just insensitive, but also anti-wildlife.

 “The advertisement is in poor taste and the present government has shown its insensitivity towards issues related to wildlife and the environment from time to time.
 This is just another addition to the list.
 The advertisement proves that the government does not respect wildlife.

 It should be very cautious while preparing advertisements on such sensitive issues, as portraying wild animals in a bad light is not a good thing,” said Kedar Gore, from the Corbett Foundation.
 Biologist Dr Vidya Athreya said, “It was really shocking to see the advertisement that the state health department published on the occasion of World No Tobacco Day.